 Stegall changed his saving message from 1 Cor.
 15:1-4 to "every word of Galatians"

-Stegall confined/isolated "Paul's epistle to the Galatians" apart from Acts 13, 1 Cor.
+Stegall isolated "Paul's epistle to the Galatians" apart from Acts 13, 1 Cor.
 15, and all other books of the Bible which mention the gospel truths of Christ's burial and resurrection appearances.

 1 Hodges, "How to Lead People to Christ, Part 1: The Content of Our Message," Journal of the Grace Evangelical Society 13 (Autumn 2000): p.
-7, underlining and italics added.
+7, italics added.

 2 I'm not talking about proof texts taken out of context.
 I'm talking about the Gospel of John as a narrative written from a resurrection perspective.